Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Pseudomode approach

 Here, we discuss roles of the constant term $J_0 \, (=\gamma / 2 \pi)$ in the spectral function $J(\omega)$.
 As discussed above Eq.~\eqref{spectral_func_1}, we have introduced this term to include a Markovian noise acting on the atom.

 First, we note that although such a constant term violates the normalization condition for the spectral function usually assumed in the pseudomode approach \cite{garraway1997nonperturbative}, it does not invalidate the derivation in Sec.~\ref{subsec:derivation_QME}.

-In practical situations, this term is approximately constant over the relevant frequency regime and rapidly decays outside it.
-Equivalently, the auxiliary system may be modeled as consisting of two cavity modes, one of which (the background mode) exhibits an extremely large leakage rate, and can therefore be adiabatically eliminated \cite{garraway1997nonperturbative,bay1998superradiance, dalton2001theory, ben2025interference, lu2022unveiling}.
+In practical situations, this term is approximately constant within the frequency range relevant to the system dynamics and rapidly decays outside it.
+Therefore, in the parameter regime considered in this work, where the atom--reservoir and atom--cavity interactions are well described within the rotating-wave approximation and the dynamics is mainly governed by the spectral structure around the relevant system frequencies, $\omega_{\mathrm{A}}$ and $\omega_{\mathrm{C}}$, the pseudomode approach reproduces the same QME as the Born--Markov treatment in Ref.~\cite{yamaguchi2021theory}, even in the presence of large detuning.
+Equivalently, the auxiliary system may be modeled as consisting of two cavity modes, one of which (the background mode) exhibits an extremely large leakage rate and can therefore be adiabatically eliminated \cite{garraway1997nonperturbative,bay1998superradiance, dalton2001theory, ben2026interference, lu2022unveiling}.

 Second, we show that the constant term $J_0$ is necessary to make the QME of Lindblad form.
 To see this, we write the QME in Eq.~\eqref{the_QME_via_Pseudomode_approach} as

 where $\hat{X}_{1} = \hat{\sigma}$ and $\hat{X}_{2} = \hat{a}$ and the Kossakowski matrix $\Gamma$ is given by